yodjii/WifiMonitoring/readme.md

 A lightweight and elegant solution to monitor devices connected to your local network in real-time, with instant Telegram notifications.

+This project focuses on observing network availability, collecting connectivity data, and identifying potential disconnections or instability in a simple and practical way without relying on heavy monitoring tools.

 ![Python](https://img.shields.io/badge/Python-3.8+-blue.svg?style=for-the-badge&logo=python&logoColor=white)
 ![Status](https://img.shields.io/badge/Status-Stable-green.svg?style=for-the-badge)

+## Why this project exists

+This project was created to answer a very concrete need:
+monitor Wi-Fi connectivity reliability and detect connection drops without relying on heavy monitoring tools.

+The goals were to:
+- observe network behavior over time
+- detect disconnections or instability
+- build a simple, readable monitoring tool
+- keep the implementation lightweight and focused

+---

+## Use cases

+- Monitoring Wi-Fi stability on a workstation or server
+- Detecting recurring network disconnections
+- Collecting connectivity data for diagnostics
+- Supporting troubleshooting of unreliable networks
+- Learning and experimenting with system monitoring in Python

+---

 ## ✨ Features